 #5.
 Never play the blame game.
 Be willing to accept responsibility even if the criticism levelled is against one of your team members.

 #7.
 It is when you believe in your dreams and really go for it that others try to pull you down.
-It is not a matter of enmity but the fact is that there is a vast majority who do not believe that dreams can be achieved.
+It is not a matter of enmity but the fact is that there is a vast majority out there who do not believe that dreams can be achieved.
 Do not make their problems yours; let it be theirs alone.
 You go and do what you do best in life.

 So criticism is a proof that you are attempting to do something worthwhile.
 So don’t lose sleep over “What will others think about me?”